thegreatsunra/intkey-client-js/README.md

 # intkey-client-js

-> An intkey client using the Hyperledger Sawtooth Javascript SDK
+> An intkey client/transactor using the Hyperledger Sawtooth Javascript SDK

 ## Getting started